-Unfortunately, most of us are caught up with work, school or family and don’t have time to prep meals.
+Unfortunately, most of us are caught up with work, school, or family and don’t have time to prep meals.
 So, eating in restaurants or ordering food is the only option.

 Gladly, you can eat healthy without spending too much time cooking, if you prep your meals ahead of time.
 In fact, if done right, meal prepping can save you money.
 Frankly, one needs more than healthy dinner ideas to eat healthy.
 So, I’ve come up with tips that will help you prep meals with ease.

-1. Have A Meal Plan
+1. Make A Meal Plan

 This is the first thing you should do before you buy food.
 It’ll help you know what to cook and when to cook it.
 The meal plan should guide you when making a grocery shopping list.
 Going shopping without a shopping list can lead to impulse buys of unhealthy foods.
 You don’t have to come up with a new meal plan every other week.
-Use the same meal plan for several weeks/months.
+Use the same meal plan for several weeks or months.

-2. Buy Good Quality Meal Prep Containers
+2. Buy Good-Quality Containers

 Having containers makes it easy to store food – containers keep the food fresh and make it simple to remain organized.
 Buy containers which are BPA-free to ensure they don’t melt in the oven – use glass or Tupperware containers.
 To avoid confusion and overeating, get containers of the same sizes and shapes.

 Meal prepping is supposed to make life easier.
 But, that doesn’t mean you should prep weekly meals.
 Things will backfire if you try to prep food once a week without prior experience.
-Start slow by prepping meals for 2-3 days.
+Start slow by prepping meals for 2–3 days.
 By doing this, you’ll be able to learn what works and what doesn’t.
-And if you make mistakes they won’t be too costly.
+And if you make mistakes, they won’t be too costly.

 Some folks prep dinner meals only, while other prep all meals.
 Prep the meals you always lack time to cook in advance.
-Once you have prepped meals for a while you can try cooking weekly meals.
+Once you have prepped meals for a while, you can try cooking weekly meals.

 4. Purchase A Food Scale